CS-SI/Orekit/src/site/markdown/index.md

         * multiple maneuvers
         * state of the art ODE integrators (adaptive stepsize with error control, continuous output, switching functions, G-stop, step normalization ...)
-        * computation of Jacobians with respect to orbital parameters and selected force models parameters
         * serialization mechanism to store complete results on persistent storage for later use
         * propagation in non-inertial frames (e.g. for Lagrange point halo orbits)